accuracies160/OMAC/README.md

-# OMAC
-One Map for All Crises
+# OMAC: One Map for All Crises
-## Comp 380 Final Project